Rapidash99/haskellTetris/README.md

 space = restart (if game is over)

 ### Game rules
+1. It's a common tetris, just with 2 players
 1. Random tetriminoes falls in a 10x20 field, starting from one cell inside the field
 1. Initial speed is 1 tetrimino/sec, but there is an acceleration (0.5%/automove)
 1. In flight, you can: